apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to add a new replica to the replication group.
+<p>MemberJoin defines how to add a new replica to the replication group.
 This action is typically invoked when a new replica needs to be added, such as during scale-out.
 The function does not specify or constrain the role of the new member.
 The role assignment is handled by the scripts implemented in the action commands.
 This provides flexibility